cgioia95/OnlineNeighborhood/README.md

 OnlineNeighborhood came out of a Unversity Project to devise a completely new app idea and fully implement it as a team.

-The core idea is to allow users to post events publically or privately, adding attributes to them that may be of interest (e.g. a sporting event, study session, etc).
+The core idea is to allow users to post events publicly or privately, adding attributes to them that may be of interest (e.g. a sporting event, study session, etc).

 Users can then hop on the app and filter events in an easy-to-use list, or visualise them on a map.
 The map helps for users looking to attend events more local to them, and eventually foster a sense of community through the app.